openxc/vi-firmware/docs/getting-started/development-environment.rst

 .. code-block:: sh

-   $ cd /vagrant/src
+   $ cd /vagrant/
-   /vagrant/src/ $ make
+   /vagrant/ $ fab reference build

-You can edit the source code from your native OS and re-run ``make`` from the Vagrant shell to compile.
+You can edit the source code from your native OS and re-run ``fab reference build`` from the Vagrant shell to compile (to compile for the reference VI, for example).
 Run ``vagrant suspend`` to suspend the VM and ``vagrant up`` again to restore it - it will be much faster after the first run.

 Native Development
 ==================